 Looking for more specific private-sector support?

-Your organization can submit a COVID-19 response project proposal by signing up for a REACT account at now-REACT.org or simply emailing REACT@gbc-education.org to begin the process.
+If you have questions or need suppoport, email us at REACT@gbc-education.org to begin the process.
 We are working hard to quickly connect viable requests with supportive businesses.